H2020-MSCA-ITN-2015 Outcome Project

 The goal of the project is to train early-stage researchers in what is referred to as an outstanding challenge in solid mechanics: developing novel solutions for the analysis and design of aerospace and defence structures subjected to extreme loading conditions.
 Structural elements used in these sectors are frequently subjected to a large variety of unusually severe thermo-mechanical solicitations.

-Project Eureka/Euripides: « BoB », Board on Board Technology.
+Eureka/Euripides Project: « BoB », Board on Board Technology

-The LEM3 collaborates with CIMULEC to validate the solution with underground components taking into account residual constraints related to the process.
+The LEM3 collaborates with CIMULEC to validate the solution 1 with embedded components.
+The numerical model accounts for residual stresses generated during the process.

 Duration: 1/12/2011 – 30/09/2015